3 Types of Seeds and Feeders Birds Love Best

-Maximize the traffic at your feeders with popular seeds that keep birds coming back for more.
+Maximize the traffic in your backyard with popular seed and feeders that keep birds coming back for more.
 Learn what birds eat sunflower, safflower and nyjer seed.

-If you’ve just started trying to attract birds to your backyard, you may be unsure about what kind of seed you should pick, and what type of bird feeder to use.
+If you’ve just started trying to attract birds to your backyard, you may be unsure about what kind of birdseed you should pick, and what type of bird feeder to use.
 Don’t worry!
 We’ve got you covered with three most common birdseed types and the three most popular bird feeder styles.
 Here’s what you need to know.

 This food deserves the No. 1 spot in your yard!
-Sunflower seeds, both in the shell and out-of-shell meats appeal to finches, chickadees, nuthatches, grosbeaks, cardinals, jays and even some woodpeckers.
-Because sunflower seeds are delicious to so many species, including some large undesirable birds, they’re best served in feeders that allow only small songbirds to perch on or enter the feeding chamber.
+Sunflower seeds, both in the shell and out-of-shell meats appeal to finches, chickadees, nuthatches, grosbeaks, Northern cardinals, blue jays and even some woodpeckers.
+Because sunflower seeds attract many species, including some large undesirable birds and squirrels, they’re best served in tube feeders that allow only small songbirds to perch on or enter the feeding chamber.

-Tray feeders are flat platforms that attract a variety of seed-eaters.
+Flat or hanging platform feeders attract a variety of seed-eaters.
 Look for one with mesh or holes on the bottom to allow rain or snow drainage.
 This helps prevent mold and keeps the seed from spoiling.
 Check out the best bird feeders and birdseed for cardinals.

-Tube feeders are cylinders with mesh or plastic-coated wire screens.
+These popular feeders are shaped like cylinders with mesh or plastic-coated wire screens.
 Some are made of solid plastic with multiple small openings and perches.
 Tube feeders are great for small birds, such as finches, chickadees and nuthatches.
 Try these tips for squirrel-proof bird feeders.

-Hopper feeders have an enclosed reservoir for seeds, kind of like a little house.
+These feeders have an enclosed reservoir for seeds, kind of like a little house.
 Food slides down to the open feeding tray below.
-Plus, seed stays dry!
+A big advantage is the seed stays dry when it rains!
 Woodpeckers, grosbeaks and blue jays frequent hopper feeders.
 Looking for more ideas?
 Check out the 10 types bird feeders you need in your backyard.